-Unlike your basic GPS app, route management software helps you instantly and automatically generate optimal travel routes, no matter how many stops you need to make.
-It does this while also considering variables like vehicle capacity, available drivers within specific hours, and the different delivery time windows that have been promised to customers.
+Unlike your basic GPS app, route optimization software helps you instantly and automatically create optimized travel routes, no matter how many stops you need to make.
+It does this while also considering variables like vehicle capacity, available drivers within specific hours, and the different delivery time windows that you’ve promised to customers.

 We won't say this is impossible to do manually, but we can confidently say it would take a long time.

-Route management software lets you make more deliveries by putting together more efficient routes without over-scheduling your drivers and risking burnout, or annoying customers with inaccurate delivery time windows and late deliveries.
+Route management software helps you increase deliveries without over-scheduling your drivers or annoying your customers with inaccurate delivery time windows and late deliveries.

 Just like you want to know where your drivers are, customers want to know where their parcels are.

 Route management software updates you and your customers on a driver’s whereabouts.
 And with Onfleet, customers and drivers can communicate securely within the mobile app should any questions or complications arise.

 According to a report by Eye for Transport, these are the most popular items customers ask for when asked about their delivery expectations — “full visibility” ranked as the top ask: